Félix Turgeon

 • Experienced with game engines including Unreal Engine, Unity, Godot, and some experience in game engine development.

-• Excellent at troubleshooting, bug fixing, and optimization.
+• Excellent at troubleshooting, bug fixing, optimization, and porting legacy software.

 • Highly adaptable, able to learn new technologies and systems quickly.